 Remain focused and keep on shooting.

-The Basics Part 1: Booking Your African Safari Trip
+Booking Your African Safari Trip And Packing The Photo Gear

 When is the best time to go?

-However, most travelers agree that late spring and early summer are ideal for wildlife viewing because they coincide with the calving season when large numbers of babies (and therefore their mothers) are visible in the open.
+However, most travellers agree that late spring and early summer are ideal for wildlife viewing because they coincide with the calving season when many babies (and their mothers) are visible in the open.

 Both summer and winter may be considered suitable visiting seasons for wildlife photography.
 Winter is when the grasses are shorter, making it easier to spot the big five.